fbpx

 Take breaks

 For people who work in dry air-conditioned rooms that may dehydrate the air, take frequent breaks to restore moisture to your eyes.
-This is especially important for people who spend a majority of their time using computers in dry rooms.
+This is especially important for people who spend the majority of their time using computers in dry rooms.

 Hydrate often